Orvillebe/Fusion360Scripting/AddIns/StampButton/README.txt

 FUTURE

-The UpdateTextSketchesOnSave and UpdateVersionTextOnSave could maybe best be refactored into 1 addin maybe even including the stamp addin
+-The UpdateTextSketchesOnSave and UpdateVersionTextOnSave could maybe best be refactored into 1 addin maybe even including the stamp addin
+-Change hardcoded depth of stamp to user input with a default value for fast use